 The Verifier can then compute y^c * t = g^(e + cx) and see if it equals g^d = g^(e + cx)

 A transcript would look like this: (t, c, d)

 Doing this with a non-interactive protocol, it would look like this:

-(t, h(t), d) with
+(t, h(t), d) with h a hash function.

 This is what Schnorr's Signature is doing:

 c = H(m || t)

 he would then send (c, d) as the signature, along the message m.
 Which is basically a hash of the message with a proof that he knows the secret x.